shukitchan/ats-luajit-modsecurity/README.md

 How to Use
 ====
- - Copy ats-luajit-modsecurity.lua to specific location (e.g. /usr/local/var/lua)
+ - Copy all lua files to /usr/local/var/lua
  - Put the example modsecurity rule file (example.conf) to /usr/local/var/modsecurity , readable by the ATS process
  - Add a line in /usr/local/etc/trafficserver/plugin.config and restart ats